harmony-labs/meta/README.md

 ## Features

 - Execute any command across multiple directories
-- Easily manage multi-repo projects
+- Easily manage multi-repo projects with directory filtering options
 - Lightweight and fast Rust implementation
 - Available as a downloadable executable from GitHub releases